The Science of Sweat

-To put that in perspective, normal body temperature is 98.6 degrees.
-I was more than three degrees above normal and technically I had a fever.
+To put that in perspective, average body temperature is 98.6 degrees.
+I was more than three degrees above normal and, technically, I had a fever.
 I wasn't ill, so why the temperature spike?
 I soon discovered that it was nothing to be alarmed about.
-It turns out; my high temperature was a completely normal reaction to any kind of physical exertion.
+It turns out; my high temperature was a completely normal reaction to any physical exertion.

-When you exercise, your heart beats faster and pumps more oxygen carrying blood to your muscles.
-As your muscles work and heat the blood up, your sweat glands step in and take water from the blood in your capillaries and pump it onto your skin.
-When the water evaporates it cools everything down.
+When you exercise, your heart beats faster and pumps more oxygen-carrying blood to your muscles.
+As your muscles work and heat the blood, your sweat glands step in and take water from the blood in your capillaries and pump it onto your skin.
+When the water evaporates, it cools everything down.
 (In very dry climates, air conditioning systems known as "swamp coolers" use this same mechanism to cool down buildings.)

 Serious competition can cause athletes temperatures to go as high as 105 degrees without causing harm.
-So the higher temperature I had wasn't a problem, it was actually normal.
+So the higher temperature I had wasn't a problem; it was normal.
 However, something else was still bothering me.

 Since I was digging so deep, I decided to find out why sweat smells too.

 There are two types of sweat glands.
 Eccrine glands are the most common.
-They're found throughout your body including your hands, the soles of your feet, your forehead and palms, and they open directly onto the surface of your skin.
+They're found throughout your body, including your hands, the soles of your feet, your forehead, palms, and they open directly onto the surface of your skin.

-Sweat starts out practically odorless, then when it comes in contact with bacteria on your skin, it starts to decompose and the smell begins.
-Aprocrine sweat is typically the smellier one, because of the odor the fatty acids give off when bacteria break it down.
+Sweat starts practically odorless, then when it comes in contact with bacteria on your skin, it starts to decompose and the smell begins.
+Apocrine sweat is typically the smellier one because of the odor the fatty acids give off when bacteria break it down.

-The smell your sweat gives off can actually be used to spot medical conditions.
+The smell your sweat gives off can be used to spot medical conditions.